Case Study

 Challenges

-Ecco faced several hurdles with its IT infrastructure as it scaled globally.
-Managing networking across multiple cloud providers created complexity, and costs associated with data transfer and load balancing were mounting.
-The default networking solutions also caused performance bottlenecks, slowing down machine learning workloads critical to supply chain optimization.
-Furthermore, vendor lock-in restricted Ecco’s ability to adapt and innovate in its multi-cloud strategy.
+ECCO Data & AI faced several hurdles with its IT infrastructure as it scaled globally.
+Managing networking across multiple cloud providers, heavy reliance on load balancers and NAT gateways created complexity and raised the costs of traffic flowing between applications as optimizations were computed and applied to the supply chain.
+Networking solutions commonly found in hyperscaler offerings also caused performance bottlenecks, slowing down machine learning workloads critical to supply chain optimization.
+Furthermore, vendor lock-in associated with the use of cloud providers default networking solutions limited the company’s ability to innovate and integrate cutting-edge open source products.

 Solution